 - 2 large carrots

-First step in the process is to choose proper cabbage for your future sauerkraut.
+The first step in the process is to choose the proper cabbage for your future sauerkraut.

 Features of the best cabbage for sauerkraut: